 Protect Your Pets From Paralysis Ticks

-Most are tick species are harmless, paralysis ticks are much more than a nuisance and pose a serious threat to the health of your pets.
-Not only are paralysis tick extremely dangerous to pets, but also pose a serious risk of disease in humans.
+Most tick species are harmless, however, paralysis ticks are much more than a nuisance and pose a serious threat to the health of your pets.

 Although they cannot jump like fleas, ticks will sit on grass blades and leaves where they can easily attach to a host animal.
 While feeding, a paralysis tick secrets its toxic saliva into the bloodstream that attacks the nervous system directly, leading to the loss of voluntary movement of your beloved companion.

-What Do I Do If My Pet Has Ticks?
+What Do I Do If I Find a Paralysis Tick?

 Finding a tick can be scary!
 You will find yourself asking – should I remove the tick?
 Quick action is crucial!
 It is recommended that you remove the tick immediately.